sonnguyen112/ImageOrientationCorrection/README.md

-# RotNet

-This repository contains the code necessary to train and test convolutional neural networks (CNNs) for predicting the rotation angle of an image to correct its orientation.
-There are scripts to train two models, one on [MNIST](http://yann.lecun.com/exdb/mnist/) and another one on the [Google Street View dataset](http://crcv.ucf.edu/data/GMCP_Geolocalization/).
-Since the data for this application is generated on-the-fly, you can also train using your own images in a similar way.
-A detailed explanation of the code and motivation for this project can be found in [my blog](https://d4nst.github.io/).

 ## Requirements
 The code mainly relies on [Keras](https://keras.io/#installation) to train and test the CNN models, and [OpenCV](https://pypi.python.org/pypi/opencv-python) for image manipulation.